-Please note: Baseball caps or visors do not provide enough sun protection and therefore are not recommended.
+Please note: Baseball caps or visors do not provide enough sun protection and therefore are not a suitable alternative.
 Children without a sun safe hat will be asked to play in an area protected from the sun (e.g., under shade, veranda or indoors) or can be provided with a spare hat.